jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ```
 , bedrooms  int?
 ```
-6. Execute the script and after 20 seconds or so, you’ll see the output file appear in the Data folder of Visual Studio Code:
+6. Execute the script and after 20 seconds or so, you’ll see the Listings-MatchingSearchTerms.csv output file appear in the Data folder of Visual Studio Code.

+7. Click the file and take a look at the results.
+Opening in Excel or any spreadsheet app, makes it a lot easier to read the columns.
+Try changing the parameter values to see different output results.
+Here are some good options to try:

 xxxx shut down the virtual machine xxx

 <a name="Exercise5"></a>
 ## Exercise 5: xxxxx
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU3ODIxMDI2MF19
+eyJoaXN0b3J5IjpbLTIwODk0NjYzMjldfQ==
 -->